 - Sworn criminal justice professionals, including:

-- Local, state, tribal, and federal law enforcement officers and agents
+- Local, state, tribal, and federal law enforcement officers and agents with legal arrest authority

 - Minimum one year of full-time experience in one of the professions listed above

 - Commitment from the officer and his or her agency to teach the G.R.E.A.T. curricula to middle school and/or elementary students during the year following training

 Officer Selection—Applicants for G.R.E.A.T.
 Officer Training should demonstrate the desired personal characteristics, background, skills, and commitment needed to be a successful G.R.E.A.T. instructor, as detailed here.

 All applicants must complete a G.R.E.A.T.
 Officer Training Application.
 Once an applicant submits the application, the G.R.E.A.T.
 Program Office (GPO) will send the Agency Commitment Form to the e-mail address provided on the application.
 A signed Agency Commitment Form must be submitted for each applicant.
 A current Law Enforcement and Educational Agency Agreement must be on file with the GPO.
 If the applicant’s agency has not submitted a signed agreement within 12 months of the training date, this form must be submitted with the application.
 Each law enforcement agency needs to submit this form only one time every 12 months for all applicants attending a G.R.E.A.T. training.

 The applicant will also be required to complete approximately ten hours of online training, which must be completed no later than one week prior to attending the classroom training.
 Applicants will be notified 52 days prior to the start of their training to begin completing online training.
 They will have 45 days to complete online training.
 Failure to complete any of these tasks in a timely manner will inhibit your chances of attending the GOT.

 Costs to Attend a GOT